redhat-developer/odo/docs/proposals/improved-schema-for-services.md

 If none of the above approaches work, we finally fallback to getting the information from `ClusterServiceVersion`

 We generate the description in this approach based on `spec.customresourcedefinitions` present in the ClusterServiceVersion.
-This CRD def is different then whats provided by the `CustomResourceDefinition` as it has less information.
+This CRD def is different from what is provided by the `CustomResourceDefinition` as it has less information.

 This is how one of the `customresourcedefinition` looks like ( Kafka from strimzi )
 ```